 NYC, The Big Apple, Manhattan, The City that Never Sleeps…whatever name you give it, one thing is true, New York City is one of the most widely visited cities in the world.
-When you visit NYC, you will naturally want to see it all, but with hundreds of attractions it can feel overwhelming.
-So to take away some of the stress of deciding what to see and do during your stay I have compiled a list of dos and don’ts with a few handy tips thrown in that I picked up along the way.
+When you visit New York, you’ll naturally want to see it all, but with hundreds of attractions, it can feel a bit overwhelming.
+So, to help you decide what to see and do during your stay, I have compiled a list of handy tips for visiting New York City for the first time.

-DO go to the top of the Rockefeller Centre at night, for awesome views of the Empire State Building lit up.
-Don’t ask questions, just trust me and do it!
+DO go to the top of the Rockefeller Centre at night, for awesome views of the Empire State Building and the New York skyline lit up.

 DO walk across the Brooklyn Bridge.
-It’s quite a walk but worth it for the iconic photo!
+It’s quite a walk but worth it for the iconic photo and view of Manhatten Island!

 DON’T take an inappropriate selfie at the 911 memorial…be respectful people.

-DO head to the Roof Garden Bar at The Met for stunning views of the New York skyline over the trees of Central Park.
+DO head to the Roof Garden Bar at The Metropolitan Museum of Art for stunning views of the New York skyline over the trees of Central Park.

 DON’T forget to tip.
 Everyone from taxi drivers to doormen, from bellhops to waiters, will all expect a tip.
-Taxi drivers & waiters should be tipped 15-20% and doormen & bellhops tipped $1-2 for each bag they help you with.
-For a more detailed guide on what to tip see this post on Tripadvisor.
+Taxi drivers and waiters should be tipped 15-20% and doormen and bellhops tipped $1-2 for each bag they help you with.

 DO purchase an Unlimited 7-Day Metrocard.
-The $31 may seem steep initially, but it will save you money in the long-run and make it real easy to hop on and off the subway without having to worry about change for your ticket.
+The $33 may seem steep initially, but it will save you money in the long-run and make it really easy to hop on and off the subway without having to worry about finding loose change for your ticket.

 DON’T use the Subway for every trip.
 The best way to see a city is on foot, so get a decent map and take a hike, or even better, use Google Maps on your phone (so you don’t stand out as a tourist).
 NYC is a very walkable city and by walking as much as possible you will stumble across attractions and hidden gems that you may not have seen otherwise.

 DON’T eat in popular tourist areas.
-It goes without saying that you will pay a packet more if you eat in restaurants close to Times Square.
-So, as with the above tip, wander off the beaten path and try some of the lesser-known, family-run restaurants.
-It will be cheaper and quite often, the food is better!
+It goes without saying that you will pay a lot more if you eat in restaurants close to Times Square.
+So, wander off the beaten path and try some of the lesser-known, family-run restaurants.
+It will be cheaper and, quite often, the food is better!
+Head to these New York eateries for great food.

-DO head straight for Times Square to soak up the atmosphere and look at the pretty lights!
+DO head straight for Times Square to soak up the atmosphere!
 Forget what people say about it being touristy, it’s just something you have to do.
 You haven’t visited New York until you’ve been to Times Square.

 DON’T forget to look up!
 You will feel tiny and small and insignificant but totally in awe of the sheer size of the buildings.

-DO climb the Empire State Building and the Freedom Tower for breath-taking views of the City that Never Sleeps.
+DO climb the Empire State Building and the Freedom Tower for breath-taking views.
 Remember, Rockefeller at night, Empire State during the day.

 DON’T forget to hit a rooftop bar.
 If there is one place in the world, where you should head to a rooftop bar it’s NYC.
 230 Fifth on Fifth Avenue is my favourite as it offers fab views of the Empire State Building lit up at night.